-In this issue, the executive director of a Fortune 50 corporation discusses her own experience with anxiety and depression.
+In this issue, the executive director of a Fortune 50 corporation discusses her experience with anxiety and depression.

-I want to speak to you directly from a place of profound and extensive personal experience in the hope that few things that worked for me would connect with you and assist you on your journey.
+I want to speak to you directly from a place of profound and extensive personal experience in the hope that a few things that worked for me would connect with you and assist you on your journey.

 I used to suffer from crippling social anxiety and depression, which started in my early teens and continued until I was in my early thirties.
 I couldn’t leave the house at its worst.